bibleexchange/romans__textbook/textbook/en/romans-en.md

 The sinner is in a binding relationship to his sin, just as a wife is bound to her husband.
 As long as they both live, the husband and wife are bound to each other under God.

 Paul announces a death!
 It is the death of self.
 As the wife would be free from the law of her husband by death, so the sinner is freed from the law of sin through sharing in Christ's death.
 This death is the crucifixion of the old man with Christ (Acts 13:38–39; Rom.
-3:25; 5:21; 6:6; 7:4; II Cor.
+3:25; 5:21; 6:6; 7:4; 2 Cor.
 5:15; Gal.
 1:4; 2:20; 5:24; 6:14; Eph.
 4:22; 5:2; Col. 2:11; 3:5, 9; Tit.
 2:14; Heb.
 9:15; 1 Pet.
 1:21; 4:2; 1 John 2:2; 4:10).
 Raised then in resurrection, we share in Christ's life that we might be married to another.
 In this second marriage, we are united with Christ.

 ### The power of the law is terminated